colinhacks/zod/blog/clerk-fellowship.md

 5. For continuity after the release of Zod 4, Clerk gets "first dibs" (right of first refusal) on a new ongoing "diamond tier" sponsor slot for 6 months.
 The idea is that this is an exclusive "slot"—only one company can hold it at a time.The perks of this tier include the big README logo and the sidebar ad placement.
 6. This announcement post!
 Yes, you've been reading marketing material this whole time.
 Gotcha.

-## OSS and funding models
+## OSS, funding models, and trying new things

 This model represents an interesting middle ground between the traditional sponsorship model and the "maintainer-in-residence" approach that companies like Vercel have taken with Rich Harris/Svelte.
 Zod doesn't need a full-time maintainer in perpetuity (actually, I wouldn't mind that... 🙄) but it does need full-time attention to get this major version out the door.

 This fellowship is a way to bridge that gap.
 All-in-all, I'm beyond excited to have found a partner in Clerk that is interested in trying something like this.
-I encourage other companies to try similar things.
+I encourage other companies to try similar things!
+There is no shortage of massively valuable and influential libraries with full-time maintainers who are forgoing a regular income to build free tools (ArkType, Valibot, and tRPC come to mind).

-So if you're building an app sometime soon, be smart: validate your `Request` bodies (or, uh, Server Action arguments?) and don't roll your own auth.
+So if you're building an app sometime soon, be smart—validate your `Request` bodies (or, uh, Server Action arguments?) and don't roll your own auth.